Dealing with the death of a loved one.

 Sometimes, I look back on how she held me while fixing up my owies and wiping away my tears.
 I remember how it felt to have her comforting me as I sat there and choked back those tears of pain.
 I can imagine the sound of her voice, the scent of her Ivory soap and shampoo she'd used that day.

 As she scooped me up into her arms, my nose buried into her hair.
 She'd say, "Now that's my big girl.
 You wanna help me cook dinner?"
 Of course, I would.
 I always loved helping her.

 You know, those memories that creep out when you least expect them.
-When something jogs that memory loses out of your memory core.
-You think, where did that come from?
+When something jogs, that mind loses out of your memory core.
+You think, where did that come from, you ask yourself?
 You know, like a smell, reminding you of her perfume that she let you borrow on your very first date.
 A movie that the two of you use to love to watch together and eat popcorn and drink cherry Kool-Aid.
 The food that she cooked was so amazing, and then you have the flashbacks of her putting the cake in the oven.
 Oh, how, I loved her lemon cakes!

-But what I miss most of all is her laugh, her touch, her holding me, and most of all, her advice.
-Those long conversations on the phone, 2 to 3 hours at a time.
+I miss most of all is her laugh, her touch, her holding me, and, most of all, her advice—those long conversations on the phone, 2 to 3 hours at a time.
 You know, that mother wisdom that they have.
 Yes, you forget over time some of these things.
-I guess that’s what truly hurts the most is the forgetting.
-But thank God for memories and for the things that trigger them.
-Knowing that I do have the reassurance that we will be together once again when it is my time.
+I guess that's what truly hurts the most is the forgetting.
+But thank God for memories and for the things that trigger them—knowing that I do have the reassurance that we will be together once again when it is my time.
 The knowledge of this helps me understand why!
-I learned through the years there is always a reason behind God's plans and time does heal all wounds.
+I learned through the years, there is always a reason behind God's plans, and time does heal all wounds.

-Merry Christmas to everyone and especially the ones who have lost and know the pain of loss.
-Just remember to grab those memories and hold them tight.
+Merry Christmas to everyone and especially the ones who have lost and know the pain of loss, remember to grab those memories and hold them tight.
 Love those around you for tomorrow is never promised.